 This one of the most enjoyable group activities for students needs excellent teamwork and verbal communication.
 What you’ll need is a long rope with both ends bound together and bandanas or cloth strips to use as blindfolds.
 Students can form a circle and set the rope in front of them.
 Instruct them to put on their blindfolds and slowly turn and move away from the circle.
 Finally, make everybody return to the rope, still with their blindfolds, to create a perfect square.
 Try to set a time limit to make things more challenging.

 Tug of War in Four Directions

 Tug of War In Four Directions is among the most recommended group-building activities for students.
 It is an outdoor play that is twice as entertaining as traditional tug-of-war.
-Start playing the game by making an X form by tying two long ropes together around their center points.
-Wrap a bandana at the center behavior of the intersection.
+Start playing the game by making an X form by tying two long ropes together around their centre points.
+Wrap a bandana at the centre behaviour of the intersection.
 Cones are then used to build a loop that suits around the X. Assemble four teams, with each group standing from one of the ropes’ four ends.
 Each team starts pulling when you give the signal.
 The aim is to be the first team to drag the other groups in their path long enough for the bandana to reach outside the circle of cones.

 Learn From The Spider Web